Get

 Boston Terrier

 The Boston Terrier is a popular dog that makes a great companion.
-The breed originated in England and has been given quite a distinguished nickname.
-You’ve probably heard the Boston Terrier referred to as an American Gentleman, which refers to the patterns and colors that make them look like they’re wearing a tuxedo.
+They originated in Boston, Massachusetts, and have been given quite the distinguished nickname of “the American Gentleman,” which refers to the pattern and colors that make them look like they’re wearing a tuxedo.

-Of course, this leads people to think Boston Terriers only come in black and white.
-However, they’re available in various colors and patterns, but only three of them are recognized by the American Kennel Club (AKC).
-In the article below, we’ll discuss the AKC-recognized colors and a few that aren’t recognized.
+This leads people to think that Boston Terriers only come in black and white.
+However, they’re available in various colors and patterns, though only three are recognized by the American Kennel Club (AKC).
+Here, we discuss the AKC colors and a few that aren’t recognized.

 The 6 Boston Terrier Colors